 Laboratory diagnostic (sometimes called PCR tests) and antibody tests still require orders from a doctor to be covered.

-At-home COVID-19 testing kits will continue to be an eligible expense for Flexible Spending Accounts (FSA) and Health Savings Accounts (HSA).
+At-home COVID-19 test kits will continue to be an eligible expense for Flexible Spending Accounts (FSA) and Health Savings Accounts (HSA).

 - Your FSA/HSA funds can be used to purchase additional tests during each 30-day period covered by pharmacy and medical benefits.